Conceptual Belief-Informed Reinforcement Learning: Related Works

-Humans exhibit exceptional cognitive efficiency, generalizing from limited experience through Bayesian inference that integrates prior knowledge with new evidence under uncertainty \citep{tenenbaum2001generalization, griffiths2005structure, tenenbaum2006theory}.
-This process supports conceptual abstraction—extracting high-level structure from sparse data—and enables causal reasoning and cross-domain transfer \citep{tenenbaum2011grow, kemp2008discovery}.
-Recent studies formalize how human learners reorganize internal knowledge via probabilistic reasoning \citep{lake2015human, lake2017building}, motivating the integration of such cognitive principles into machine learning to enhance scalability, adaptability, and sample efficiency \citep{ma2022learning}.
-Other work shows that uncovering latent causal structures—even in domains like joint behavior—can enhance model interpretability and abstraction \citep{gu2024causkelnet, gu2024advancing}.
+Humans achieve remarkable learning efficiency by generalizing from limited experience through Bayesian inference, integrating prior knowledge with new evidence under uncertainty \citep{tenenbaum2001generalization, griffiths2005structure, tenenbaum2006theory}.
+This supports conceptual abstraction—extracting high-level structure from sparse data—and enables causal reasoning and cross-domain transfer \citep{tenenbaum2011grow, kemp2008discovery}.
+Recent work formalizes how learners reorganize internal knowledge via probabilistic reasoning \citep{lake2015human, lake2017building}, motivating the integration of such principles into machine learning for scalability, adaptability, and sample efficiency \citep{ma2022learning}.
+Studies further show that uncovering latent causal structures enhances interpretability and abstraction, even in complex domains such as joint behavior analysis \citep{gu2025causkelnet, gu2024advancing}.
+Yet, despite these advances, reinforcement learning remains dominated by replay, metric-based similarity, or policy integration, with little use of structured conceptual abstraction from cognitive science.